NE-/Learning_Notes/Languages/CPP/14_Exception_Handling.md

 try {
   validateIndex(99);
 }
-// This one called since checks go one-by-one
+// This one is called since checks go one-by-one
-// and this is first valid exception catch(const std::out_of_range& e) {
+// and this is the first valid exception catch(const std::out_of_range& e) {
   cout << "std::out_of_range\n";
 }